Meta Policy Switching for Secure UAV Deconfliction in Adversarial Airspace: 3D UAV Navigation: Environment and Agent Description

 \subsection{State Transition Model}

-The modelling environment is a tactical deconfliction problem as shown in Fig.\ref{figure1_3d_environment}, where the UAV has to navigate from the starting point to the goal via a dynamic 3D obstacle.
+The modeling environment is a tactical deconfliction challenge, where the UAV has to navigate from the starting point to the goal while avoiding collision against dynamic 3D obstacles.
 The resulting trajectory is computed by the interaction between the original flow field due to the target and the interfered flow field due to the obstacle(s).
-The initial flow field is designed to converge at the target destination where position vector $\mathbf{P}$, influences the velocity $u\left ( \mathbf{P} \right )$ of the UAV as:
+The initial flow field is designed to guide the UAV to the target destination where position vector $\mathbf{P}$, influences the velocity $u\left ( \mathbf{P} \right )$ of the UAV as:

-where $C$ is the convergence speed and $\bar{d}$ being the Euclidean distance between current position $\mathbf{P}$ and the target position $\mathbf{P}_d$.
+where $C$ is the attraction constant towards the goal and $\bar{d}$ being the Euclidean distance between current position $\mathbf{P}$ and the target position $\mathbf{P}_d$.

 However, the initial flow field is affected due to the presence of dynamic obstacles.
-The extent of the change can be captured using $\overline{M} \left ( \mathbf{P} \right )$ which is derived in Appendix \ref{inter_flow}, which is dependant on the shape of the obstacles.
+The effect due to the motion and shape of the obstacles is encapsulated using $\overline{M} \left ( \mathbf{P} \right )$ which is derived in Appendix \ref{inter_flow}.
 The resulting synthetic disturbance flow field in the dynamic obstacle environment is provided as follows,